schandu-eng/OpenCode-Revamp/README.md

 1. Fork the repository and clone locally.
 2. Create an upstream remote and sync your local copy before you branch.
 See detailed instructions [here](https://help.github.com/articles/syncing-a-fork)
-3. Create seperate braches for each seperate piece of work.
+3. Create separate branches for each separate piece of work.
 4. Do the work and commit changes with good commit messages.
 5. Once you are confident in your work, create a pull request to the `main` branch of upstream repository with proper descriptions explaining what you did and wait until we review it.